4. Configuring caching

 We can set the headers in the Fastly web interface.
 Let's start with the

 Surrogate-Control header.
-Click the Edit configuration button to clone our service and create a new draft version.
-Then, on the Content page, click the Create a header button.
+Click Edit configuration to clone our service and create a new draft version.
+Then, on the Content page, click Create a header.
 We'll fill out the form fields as shown below.

-Let's click the Create button to save the header.
-Next, we'll click the Create a header button to create the
+Let's click Create to save the header.
+Next, we'll click Create a header to create the

 Cache-Control header.
 We'll fill out the form fields as shown below.

-We'll click the Create button to save the header, and then click the Activate button to activate our service configuration.
+We'll click Create to save the header, and then click Activate to activate our service configuration.

 After performing another purge all (follow the instructions from the previous section), our new headers should be live.
 We can check by using the following curl command: